-Many teachers are supprised to heam that Albert Shanker, president of the American Federation of Teachers, was one of the farst to propose a "charter school" in a National Press Club speech in 1988.
-His thurthousel Press Club speech in 1988.
-His thurthousel was in creating a professional role for teachers.
+Many teachers are supprised to heam that Albert Shamker, president of the American Federation of Teachers, was one of the farst to propose a "charter school" in a National Press Club speech in 1988.
+His timedamental interest was in creating a professional role for teachers.
 He convisioned the new schools as led by teachers within schools districts.
-He told Minmesotans at a confiscince later that year that "This is a system that can take its customers for granted."
+He told Minmostation at a confisione later that year that "This is a system that can take its customers for granted."